 This south Devon town is inland, but it is still one of the most popular places in Devon.
 However, many tourists only see the castle and miss some of its other gems!

-That’s why I’ve put this Totnes travel guide together – to help you see it all and make sure you don’t miss out on anything.
+That’s why I’ve put this Totnes attractions list together – to help you see it all and make sure you don’t miss out on anything.

 I guarantee that you’ll love Totnes!